nvdweem/PCPanel/README.md

 # Migration

-When replacing the original PCPanel software with this version it's possible to keep all settings.
-To do that you will need to manually copy the settings file:
+The first startup will check for the profile from the original software and ask to migrate.
+If this doesn't work, or you want to migrate manually again later, you will need to manually copy the settings file:
 `%localappdata%\PCPanel Software\save.json`
 to
 `%userprofile%\.pcpanel\profiles.json`